 It’s not yet clear if the hotel will be able to open, or if the terrace is enough outdoor space to work, but we’re crossing our fish fingers that it is!

 Where: South Place Hotel, 3 South Place, EC2M 2AF

 There are only two people with a view this good, and the other’s made of stone and only has one arm.

 The vantage point overlooking Trafalgar Square screams ‘Instagram’, and yet put your phone away and just enjoy the view for what it is, not to mention the drinks.

 The Rooftop reopened briefly in winter with a new al fresco menu, we’re expecting a bang when they burst back onto the scene in Spring 2021.

 Where: 2 Spring Gardens, St. James’s, SW1A 2TS

 The artist formerly known as Rumpus Room has now been re-christened 12th Knot for over a year, but is no less the place for some good rumpusing.

-While it likely won’t be reopening until 2021, we can’t wait for the moment that London lightens up a little further as this knot of Gordian proportions reopens to the world.
+Reopening at some point this Spring, we can’t wait for the moment that London lightens up a little further as this knot of Gordian proportions reopens to the world.
 Part of the endlessly cool Sea Containers with a terrace boasting some of the best views in London, the bar offers a bird’s eye view over St Paul’s and the Thames.